Data has become one of the world’s most valuable assets – so, unsurprisingly, protecting it from a multitude of risks remains a continual challenge.

 Of course, protecting data from cyberattacks remains key – but equally harmful is the risk that internal employees also pose to sensitive data.

 As the impacts of data breaches increase, so do the opportunities for employees to leak sensitive data – either accidentally or maliciously.
-IDC estimates a 300% increase in unstructured data (emails and files) by 2020, as organizations adopt new digitized working practices.
+IDC estimates a 300% increase in unstructured data (emails and files) by 2020, as organisations adopt new digitised working practices.
 As a result, employees are sharing more information digitally, including emails and multimedia content, such as audio and video files – creating a great surface area for risk and, ultimately, data breaches to occur.

 How much of a problem are insider data breaches?